ABOUT HEArt Journal

 Curtis Crisler Former HEArt Poetry Editor & Outside Director

-Ocean Voung Outside Director
+Ocean Vuong Outside Director

-Shira Erlichman, editor, mental health LITERATURE & ART
+Shira Erlichman, editor, mental health poetry

 Shira Erlichman is a poet, musician and visual artist.
 A three time Pushcart Prize nominee, her work can be found in The Huffington Post, Buzzfeed Reader, PBS Poetry, The Massachusetts Review, BUST, Bitch and The Baffler, among others.
 She was awarded a residency by the Millay Colony, the James Merrill Fellowship by the Vermont Studio Center and the Visions of Wellbeing Focus Fellowship at AIR Serenbe.
 An Israeli immigrant raised in Massachusetts, she now lives in Brooklyn with her partner and their orange cat.
 Learn more here.